 The provinces and territories in Canada operate drug benefit programs through which eligible recipients receive drugs through public funding; these drugs are listed on provincial or territorial Drug Benefit Formularies ("Formularies").
 Eligible recipients include seniors, persons on social assistance, low-income earners, and those with certain specified conditions or diseases.
 Formulary listings are also used by private payors to reimburse generic products.
-To be listed in a Formulary, drug products must have been issued an NOC and must comply with each jurisdiction's individual review process to be approved through a national common drug review process.
-The listing recommendation is made by the Canadian Expert Drug Advisory Committee and must be approved by the applicable provincial/territorial health ministry.
+To be listed in a Formulary, drug products must have been issued an NOC and must comply with each jurisdiction's individual review process.